St. Nicholas Day 2024: Learn About The Feast of Sinterklaas

 Saint Nicholas Day: The Feast of Sinterklaas

-At the beginning of the Advent season is St. Nicholas Day (December 6—or December 19 on the Julian calendar).
+At the beginning of the Advent season is St. Nicholas Day (December 6, or December 19 on the Julian calendar).

 St. Nicholas was a bishop who was known for his good deeds, especially for the needy and children.
 He often gave generously and anonymously (without anyone knowing the gifts were from him).
 Nicholas was officially recognized as a saint in the 800s, and in the 1200s, Catholics in France began celebrating Bishop Nicholas Day on December 6.

 Many European countries celebrate the Feast of Sinterklaas—also known as St. Nicholas—starting on the 5th of December, the eve of the day, by sharing candies, chocolate letters, small gifts, and riddles.
-Children put out their shoes with carrots and hay for the saint’s horse the evening prior, hoping St. Nicholas would exchange them for small gifts.
+Children put out their shoes with carrots and hay for the saint’s horse the evening prior, hoping St. Nicholas will exchange them for small gifts.
 (Sound familiar?)

 In Belgium and the Netherlands, a fellow dressed as St. Nicholas would arrive (often by steamboat from Spain) in mid-November.
 He would then spend the next weeks checking if children had been good and done their best that year.
 On December 5 (Netherlands) or on December 6 (Belgium), he would then usually ride a white horse (or a donkey) through the towns, handing out gifts.
 It was the Dutch pronunciation of his name—Sinterklaas—as well as Dutch traditions that made their way to America.
 These led the way to the name Santa Claus and the gift-giving tradition.